dataluscorp/browser/toolkit/crashreporter/docs/index.rst

 =====================

-On Windows Vista+, the Adobe Flash plugin creates two extra processes in its Firefox plugin to implement OS-level sandboxing.
-In order to catch crashes in these processes, Firefox injects a crash report handler into the process using the code at ``InjectCrashReporter.cpp``.
+On Windows Vista+, the Adobe Flash plugin creates two extra processes in its Datalus plugin to implement OS-level sandboxing.
+In order to catch crashes in these processes, Datalus injects a crash report handler into the process using the code at ``InjectCrashReporter.cpp``.
 When these crashes occur, the
 ProcessType=plugin annotation is present, and an additional annotation FlashProcessDump has the value "Sandbox" or "Broker".